 Talks between the companies and the Justice Department, which is reviewing whether the transaction would hurt competition in the domestic beer market, center on how to structure a long-term supply and pricing agreement for importing Modelo’s brands to the U.S., three people familiar with the matter said Jan.
 15. The department hasn’t demanded sales of production assets or outsourcing of production to third parties, the people said.

 The antitrust division is examining a clause in the merger contract between AB Inbev and Modelo that would allow AB InBev after 10 years to buy back Modelo’s current U.S. importer, Crown Imports LLC.
-Under the proposed deal, control of Crown would be sold to Constellation (STZ) Brands Inc.
+Under the proposed deal, control of Crown would be sold to Constellation (STZ:US) Brands Inc.

 Competitors have argued the buy-back option should be removed to ensure the importer remains independent, said another person familiar with the matter.